Soliprem/dm-scripts/README.md

 ### Changing the Config Location

-If you could like to change config location you can add custom search path into the array in function `get_config` in `_dm-helper.sh`
+If you would like to change the config location, you can add a custom search path into the array in function `get_config` in `_dm-helper.sh`

 ```bash
 config_dirs+=(